What is the Recognised Prior Learning route?

 In 2018, a competitive process was undertaken to engage an Ofqual regulated awarding body.
 1st4sport are the current organisation who administrate this award.

-Instructors with a National Standard Instructor status must convert to this new qualification.
-A Recognised Prior Learning route offers the opportunity to gain this new qualification, without having to start from scratch.
+Instructors with a National Standard Instructor status are required to convert to this new qualification by 31st March 2025.
+A Recognised Prior Learning route offered the opportunity to gain this new qualification, without having to start from scratch.
 Many industries use this approach to ensure consistency, despite different qualifications or backgrounds.

 Do I need to complete a Recognised Prior Learning route?